ESMValGroup/ESMValTool/CONTRIBUTING.md

 - If you want to use R diagnostics, run `Rscript esmvaltool/install/R/setup.R` to install the R dependences.
 - Test that your installation was succesful by running `esmvaltool -h`.

-## Running ESMValTool
-- Review `config-user.yml`.
-To customize for your system, create a copy, edit and use the command line option `-c` to instruct `esmvaltool` to use your custom configuration.
-- Available recipes are located in the directory `esmvaltool/recipes`.
-- Run e.g. `esmvaltool -c ~/config-user.yml examples/recipe_python.yml

 ## Running tests
 Go to the directory where the repository is cloned and run `python setup.py test --installation`.
 Tests will also be run automatically by [CircleCI](https://circleci.com/gh/ESMValGroup/ESMValTool).

 ## Code style
-To increase the readability and maitainability or the ESMValTool source code, we aim to adhere to best practices and coding standards.
-All Pull Requests are reviewed and tested by one more members of the core development team.
+To increase the readability and maintainability or the ESMValTool source code, we aim to adhere to best practices and coding standards.
+All pull requests are reviewed and tested by one or more members of the core development team.
 For code in all languages, it is highly recommended that you split your code up in functions that are short enough to view without scrolling.

 ### Python
-The standard document on best practices for Python is [PEP8](https://www.python.org/dev/peps/pep-0008/) and [PEP257](https://www.python.org/dev/peps/pep-0257/) for documentation.
-We make use of [numpy style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html) to document Python functions.
+The standard document on best practices for Python code is [PEP8](https://www.python.org/dev/peps/pep-0008/) and there is [PEP257](https://www.python.org/dev/peps/pep-0257/) for documentation.
+We make use of [numpy style docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html) to document Python functions that are visible on [readthedocs](https://esmvaltool.readthedocs.io).

 Most formatting issues in Python code can be fixed automatically by running the commands
 ```